Snowbird, Utah: Summer activities

 While being widely known as a ski resort, Snowbird is also open during the summer.
 Throughout the warmer months, Snowbird offers activities such as: Alpine Slide, Mountain Coaster, Summer Tubing, Vertical Drop, and Ropes Courses.

 The Alpine Slide is a course that runs down the Chickadee ski slope and includes twists, turns, and tunnels.
 The Mountain Coaster is a wheeled cart track that fits up to two riders.
 It sits near the base of the Peruvian Express chairlift outside the Snowbird Center.
 Summer Tubing is the warm weather version of snow tubing and is available to the east of Chickadee by the entrance of the Cliff Lodge.
 The Vertical Drop is a 50-foot tower drop ride located near the top of Chickadee.
 The Ropes Course, located near Chickadee bowl, allows participants to be strapped into a harness and walk high above ground.
 Other activities include hiking and mountain biking.

+In the Summer of 2023, Snowbird unveiled the rooftop balcony to the Aerial Tram (the first of its kind in the United States).
+Guests can spread their wings and ride outside while the Aerial Tram climbs and descends from 11,000 feet with 360-degree views.